This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 - An application that accesses object stores and workflows through a web connection.

 - An interface where payees can review and approve their compensation payments via a web browser.
-The IBM Cognos Incentive Compensation Management web client runs on a variety of servlet containers.
+The IBM Incentive Compensation Management web client runs on a variety of servlet containers.

 - A servlet, JavaServer Pages (JSP) file, or a HyperText Markup Language (HTML) file.
 One or more web components make up a web module.